-Many of these 'command words' are listed in the 'Glossary of terms for Paper 2' which you will find in the syllabus.
-Past papers will show the pattern of words used for each part of each question.
+Many of these 'command words' are listed in the 'Glossary of terms used in Pakistan Studies for Paper 2' which you will find in the syllabus.
 While these definitions are very helpful, remember that the context of the whole question will affect the explicit meaning of the command words.

-Think about the skills level required to carry out each of the commands listed in the glossary.
-For example, listing and defining are less complex tasks than compare and explaining; and justifying a conclusion requires learners to make logical connections rather than relying on recall.
+Think about the skills level required to carry out each of the commands listed in the Glossary.
+For example, listing and defining are less complex tasks than describing and explaining; and assessing, suggesting and justifying require learners to make connections across all aspects of their learning and to provide a balanced argument with some evaluation and justification rather than merely relying on simple recall.